MilenTecle/random-destination/README.md

 10. I used my notes from the section "Reading Data from a file" and "Try and Except Statements" in the LMS to understand how to read the files in the main function.

-11. I struggled a bit to get the updated city and price from the another_choice function.
-This helped me understand and fix the issue:
+11. I struggled a lot to get the updated city and price from the another_choice function, and to fix the while loop to ask the question again.
+This, along with a lot of trying helped me understand and fix the issue:
     - https://rollbar.com/blog/python-typeerror-nonetype-object-is-not-iterable/
     - https://stackoverflow.com/questions/75577437/typeerror-cannot-unpack-non-iterable-nonetype-object-not-sure-where-it-is-comi